Kadorium/analise_grafica/readmeLLM.md

 3. Handle edge cases (insufficient data points, NaN values)
 4. Optimize for performance with vectorized operations

+### ML Signal Development

+When implementing machine learning signal generators:

+1. Use the `signals/ml_signal_generator.py` pattern for consistent implementation
+2. Include feature engineering with lagged returns and technical indicators
+3. Implement proper train-test splitting with time-aware splits (no future leakage)
+4. Calculate and store out-of-sample accuracy for weighting purposes
+5. Handle insufficient data gracefully with appropriate error logging
+6. Use parallel processing for scalability with large asset counts
+7. Cache models and signals appropriately for performance
+8. Integrate with the weighting engine for performance-based signal weighting

 ### 📖 LLM Documentation Update Workflow

 Whenever you modify, extend, or create any file or folder in a module or directory, you MUST: